Current Provider: Optum Financial

 - To login/register: Optum Financial uses a login experience called HealthSafe ID.
 This security feature uses two-factor authentication and allows you to use a single username and password when accessing other Optum sites that use HealthSafe ID.
 Download Step-by-step instructions (PDF) for creating a HealthSafe ID.
 Note: If you have previously used HealthSafe ID, you do not need to create a new one.
 You should click the Sign in button on the HealthSafe ID page to access your account.
 If you can’t remember your HealthSafe ID credentials, you can easily reset them during the sign-in process.

-Benefits eligible rehires and new hires become eligible for coverage on their date of hire.
-Changes made during the year will be effective as of the date the change is made.
+Benefits eligible new hires and rehires become eligible for coverage on their date of hire.
+Changes to benefit coverage due to a life event or job change into a benefits-eligible role will also be effective as of the date of the event provided the change is made within 31 days of the event.
+For important information on making changes due to a life event or job change, see the Guidelines for Health Care Benefits Enrollments and Changes (PDF).
 Changes made during the annual Open Enrollment period in November are effective January 1 of the subsequent year.

 Filing Claims with Optum Financial